tbobm/talks-fosdem/prov-vs-conf-vs-etc.md

 P is creation of system
 C M managing state on those systems
 O actions performed at scale on system
-Containers changed the 4, but did not replace.
+Containers changed the 4, but did not replace them.

 ------
 Immutble infrastrucure is not the anwser